ms/buildtogether.tech/src/teams/index.md

     load!impact of checklists" %]cognitive load[% /i %] ([% x thinking %]) and
     gives you more mental capacity for dealing with the work itself.

-Acting like an asshole doesn't make you cool---it just makes you an asshole.
+Acting like an asshole doesn't make you cool—it just makes you an asshole.
 :   I had a teammate once whose favorite phrase was, "That's stupid."
 If anyone
     complained, he said, "It's just the way I talk."
 The problem with people using vulgar or aggressive language in everyday conversation is that for